 This is a broad term that encompasses a broad array of services that we provide to our elderly clientele.
-This may be as simple as making sure dad has an adequate power of attorney to positioning real estate in a manner to protect it from a catastrophic health event.
+This may be as simple as making sure Dad has an expertly drafted Power of Attorney.
+This document is necessary to do all the things required to protect assets in case of confinement to a nursing home.

-Elder law is tax law, it is real estate law, it is estate planning and cuts a broad swath across all aspects of the law.
-It is crisis intervention, family counseling, mediation and counseling.
-It is in this area that we feel most useful as attorneys and counselors.
+Elder law is Tax Law, Real Estate Law, Estate Planning and Trust Planning, and almost every aspect of the law.
+It is crisis intervention, family counseling, mediation, and counseling.
+In this area, we feel most useful as attorneys and counselors.

-The effects of our work with disabled and elderly clients is immediate and satisfying.
-Our staff works every day with the Department of Public Welfare and with their local assistance offices and their legal counsel.
+The effects of our work with disabled and elderly clients are immediate and satisfying.
+Our staff works daily with the Department of Human Services, their local County Assistance Offices, and legal counsel.
 Since we do this work daily, we are up to date on the latest rulings and trends in these areas.
 It is the only way that one can safely navigate what is known in our court systems as a “legal morass.”

 Elder Law Frequently Asked Questions

 What is Elder Law and what is an Elder Law Attorney?
 Elder law is the practice of law focusing on the needs of the elderly and disabled.
-While that may sound simple it is not.
-We see elder law are more of a legal context which seeks to apply legal principles consistent with the changing social and medical issues presented to the elderly and disabled.
-The “context” of elder law is the fact that our clients will likely suffer from illnesses and infirmities that require substantial care.
-This may take place in the home or in one of the rapidly expanding assisted living facilities or perhaps in a full nursing home.
+While that may sound simple, it is not.
+Elder law is more of a legal context that seeks to apply legal principles consistent with the changing social and medical issues presented to the elderly and disabled.
+The “context” of elder law is that our clients will likely suffer from illnesses and infirmities requiring substantial care.
+This may occur in the home, in one of the rapidly expanding assisted living facilities, or perhaps in a full nursing home.
 Independent individuals become unable to care for themselves.
 They need assistance from their families and from their communities.
 After a lifetime of independence, they are required to be on the receiving end.
 Their hard-earned independence and their assets are now at risk.
 Their confidence is also at risk as they face the inevitable decline brought about by aging and illness.
-Each circumstance is unique but the problems are varied and require an expertise on many areas of law – agency, contracts, tax, trusts, estate planning, Medicare and Medicaid, Social Security, Veterans Benefits, Guardianship and Capacity, and areas that cross all of these lines at once.
-An elder law attorney needs to be well versed in many areas of the law and able to correlate the client’s circumstances and the law into a reasonable plan often during a time of family crisis.
-There is a great deal of legal work combined with equal amounts of social work, psychology, family therapy and support mixed together.
+Each circumstance is unique, but the problems are varied and require expertise in many areas of law – agency, contracts, tax, trusts, estate planning, Medicare and Medicaid, Social Security, Veterans Benefits, Guardianship and Capacity, and areas that cross all of these lines at once.
+An elder law attorney needs to be well versed in many areas of the law and able to correlate the client’s circumstances and the law into a reasonable plan, often during a family crisis.
+There is a great deal of legal work combined with equal amounts of social work, psychology, family therapy, and support mixed together.

 What are an Elder Law Attorney’s fees?
-An elder law attorney may charge by the hour, by the case or by the outcome.
+An elder law attorney may charge by the hour, by the case, or by the outcome.
 It is essential (and required) that these fees be communicated to clients in writing before beginning a case matter.
-Make sure you understand and agree to the fees and what they will purchase in terms of time and outcome before you hire the attorney.
+Ensure you understand and agree to the fees and what they will purchase in terms of time and outcome before hiring the attorney.

 How do I find an Elder Law Attorney?
-The best place to start is the National Academy of Elder Law attorneys (“NAELA”) which has resources and search engines available at their website. https://www.naela.org.
+The best place to start is the National Academy of Elder Law Attorneys (“NAELA”) which has resources and search engines available at their website. https://www.naela.org.
 A Google search or Avvo.com may also be helpful.
-There are more and more ratings services for attorneys, doctors and other professionals.
+More and more rating services exist for attorneys, doctors, and other professionals.
 Be careful about relying solely on these sites.
 The best ratings come from actual clients and or colleagues.
-Many times a nursing home, financial professional or attorney may make a referral based on previous interaction with the elder law attorney.
+Often, a nursing home, financial professional, or attorney may make a referral based on previous interaction with the elder law attorney.
 This is the best indicator of a qualified practitioner.

 Is there a national organization of elder law attorneys?
 As stated above, the National Academy of Elder Law attorneys. https://www.naela.org.

 What is a CELA?
 A specialty certification known as a CELA (“Certified Elder Law Attorney”).
-This certification mean that you have found a knowledgeable attorney who has taken an exam in the areas important in elder law, has had many elder law cases and is known to his peers..
-It is a good measure but a CELA alone does not guarantee that attorney is competent and you should make sure to still do your homework and seek references.
+This certification means that you have found a knowledgeable attorney who has taken an exam in the areas important in elder law, has had many elder law cases, and is known to his peers.
+It is a good measure but a CELA alone does not guarantee that an attorney is competent, and you should make sure to do your homework still and seek references.
 Many attorneys with other advanced degrees in law do not seek this certification but are excellent elder law lawyers and may have qualifications that exceed those of a CELA.
 See the questions about how to find a competent attorney first.

 Should an elder law attorney have other areas of law that he or she practices?
 Most elder law attorneys have a full practice consisting of estate planning, probate, Medicare and Medicaid planning, special needs trusts and planning, guardianships and veterans benefits.
 The focus, however, should be on how these areas of the law fit together to address the needs of the client.